sipcentric/chrome-extension/README.md

 Install
 -------

+This is sample code, you can use it, change it, do with it what you like (within the constraints of the MIT Licence).

 If you just want to use the Chrome extension, it is easiest to install from the [Chrome Web Store](https://chrome.google.com/webstore/detail/sipcentric-for-chrome/kpiopepamhnnileoefikeakookcblmpc).